bra1n/townsquare/README.md

     "name": "Acrobat",
     "team": "outsider",
     "ability": "Each night*, if either good living neighbor is drunk or poisoned, you die."
+  },
+  {
+    "id": "investigator"
+  },
+  {
+    "id": "imp"
   }
+]
 ```

+This definition JSON includes a custom character, the Acrobat, and 2 base game characters, the Investigator and the Imp.
+For base game characters, it is sufficient to only provide the ID, similar to what you get from the Script Tool.

 **Required properties:** `id`, `name`, `team`, `ability`